toantoet/json-schema-validator/README.md

 # We are maintaining this branch
 As fge hasn't been around on his branch, we are accepting pull requests here and publishing to net.box.json-schema-validator.
+If a point comes when fge returns we will try to get any patchset accepted here merged back into his branch.

 ## Read me first